- China Tours +

 That's why we've listed the top 10 most useful China apps for travelers, whether it be language, directions, traveling, taxis, or restaurants.

-In terms of getting to terms with the Chinese language, Pleco is one of the best language-learning apps, and will also save your life if you can't read things such as menus, signs, or can't translate a tourist attraction name into Chinese.
+In terms of getting to terms with the Chinese language, Pleco is one of the best language-learning apps, and will also save your time if you can't read things such as menus, signs, or can't translate a tourist attraction name into Chinese.

 A great beginners' language app with sets of key phrases for the most important parts of traveling.
 Greetings, general conversation, numbers, directions and places, transportation, eating out, and emergency are all included in the free version.